-Related Activities:

 C2.
 Evaluation of Regulatory Barriers to PCB Source Reduction

 Problem Statement: PCB is regulated by a variety of agencies with differing and conflicting regulatory standards.
-Some regulatory standards at the state and federal level are not as stringent as the water quality standard.
+Some regulatory standards at the state and federal level are not as stringent as the water quality standards.
 As a result, they can be barriers to achieving source reduction.
 Efforts are needed to identify and remove these barriers.

 Partner Organizations: